Panem et Circenses [Nederlands]

 Ghosts and vampires and werewolves and zombies; dragons and monsters and magic and fairy tale worlds; robots and aliens and spaceships; superheroes with superpowers; exaggerated violence ("action"), stunts, explosions; et cetera.
 All spiced with simple humor and topped off with a syrupy sauce of cliché sentiment as the umpteenth faked trickery.

 Liberation of the imagination, or a shallow puppet show on steroids?
-In any case the technological exaction of the spectacle: some movies literally cost hundreds of millions to produce - and actually rake in even more because the mass eats it all up, preferably with an oversized bucket of popcorn in one hand and a coke in the other.
+In any case the technological forcing of the spectacle: some movies literally cost hundreds of millions to produce - and actually rake in even more because the mass scarfs it all down, preferably with an oversized bucket of popcorn in one hand and a coke in the other.
 Ever more technology assumes the role of a spectacle on its own, of an independent object of seduction, of a fetish and prosthesis for a doubled-up otherness - revered by nerds, gamers, internauts, iPhone junkies, car lovers, music freaks, television addicts; the proverbial man/woman in the street.
 A new religion, with spectacles instead of miracles - today all energies converge around the spectacle machines.
 Meaningless amusement, simulated sensation, the empty display of technology, dumbing down and sinking away into passive consumption.
 Is this really what makes us happy, is this truly what we desire?

 From the series The Big Bang Theory, S.05 E.09: